datacarpentry/OpenRefine-ecology-lesson/01-working-with-openrefine.md

 [More on clustering](https://github.com/OpenRefine/OpenRefine/wiki/Clustering-In-Depth)

-In OpenRefine, clustering refers to the operation of "finding groups of different values that might be alternative representations of the same thing".
+In Open Refine, clustering refers to the operation of "finding groups of different values that might be alternative representations of the same thing".
 For example, the two strings "New York" and "new york" are very likely to refer to the same concept and just have capitalization differences.
 Likewise, "Gödel" and "Godel" probably refer to the same person.

 ````
   - In this example, in the scientificName Text Facet we created in the step above, click the _Cluster_ button.